-We have explained in the main text the way the above $\lambda$-dependent term $\mathcal S_\lambda^{\rm extra}$ arises, after path-integrating the torsion $\mathcal{H}_{\mu\nu\rho}$ field in the partition function with respect to the generalised four-derivative effective action \eqref{string_effaction}.
-The axion field is introduced in the path integral as a Bianchi-identity constraint-implementing Lagrange multiplier field, which is originally non-dynamical.
-The dynamics of $b(x)$ arises after the (Gaussian) path-integration over the $\mathcal H$-torsion.
+We explained in the main text the way the above $\lambda$-dependent term $\mathcal S_\lambda^{\rm extra}$ arises after~path-integrating the torsion $\mathcal{H}_{\mu\nu\rho}$ field in the partition function with respect to the generalized four-derivative effective action \eqref{string_effaction}.
+The~axion field is introduced in the path integral as a Bianchi identity constraint implementing a Lagrange multiplier field, which is originally non-dynamical.
+The dynamics of $b(x)$ arise after the Gaussian path integration over the $\mathcal H$-torsion.

-The parameter $\lambda \propto \alpha^\prime = M_s^{-2}$, and this implies that the contribution of the parity-even term in the parity-odd gravitational anomaly condensate is negligible, for the values of string scale $M_s$ required for the correct phenomenology of the StRVM inflation~\cite{Dorlis:2024yqw}.
-This leads to the conclusion that the analysis of the StRVM, which ignored such $\lambda$-dependent contributions was complete, in view of the extreme suppression of these terms.
+The parameter $\lambda \propto \alpha^\prime = M_s^{-2}$, and~this implies that the contribution of the parity-even term in the parity-odd gravitational anomaly condensate is negligible for~the values of string scale $M_s$ required for the correct phenomenology of the StRVM inflation~\cite{Dorlis:2024yqw}.
+This leads to the conclusion that the analysis of the StRVM, which ignored such $\lambda$-dependent contributions, is complete in~view of the extreme suppression of these~terms.

-We have also discussed a remarkable consistency of the anomaly-condensate-induced inflation in the context of the StRVM, which stems perhaps from the exactness of the anomaly term \emph{per se}.
-Indeed, we have shown how the value of the gravitational anomaly condensate, as estimated by a weak-chiral-GW quantum tensor perturbations effective field theory, is consistent with the satisfaction of the classical Euler-Lagrange equations of motion of the axion $b(x)$ field, thereby pointing towards a ``classical'' nature of the anomaly condensate.
-As discussed in \cite{bms}, this is also consistent with a spontaneous violation of Lorentz symmetry due to the formation of a vacuum epxectation value of the temporal component of the topological current corresponding to the Chern-Simons gravitational anomaly term, as a consequence of the GW-induced anomaly condensation.
+We also discussed a remarkable consistency of the anomaly condensate-induced inflation in the context of the StRVM, which stems perhaps from the exactness of the anomaly term per se.
+Indeed, we have shown how the value of the gravitational anomaly condensate, as~estimated by weak-chiral-GW quantum tensor perturbation effective field theory, is consistent with the satisfaction of the classical Euler--Lagrange equations of motion of the axion $b(x)$ field, thereby pointing towards a ``classical'' nature of the anomaly condensate.
+As discussed in~\cite{bms}, this is also consistent with a spontaneous violation of Lorentz symmetry due to the formation of a vacuum epxectation value of the temporal component of the topological current corresponding to the Chern--Simons gravitational anomaly term as~a consequence of the GW-induced anomaly~condensation.